TasnimNiger/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-All NLP related necessary Python projects and resources.
+Made this repository to upload all NLP related necessary Python projects and resources.